Perovskite Solar Cells

 - Solar simulator with current-voltage

-- External quantum efficiency (EQE) and Flash/Mapping EQE
+- External quantum efficiency and flash/mapping external quantum efficiency

 - Ultraviolet-visible spectrophotometer

 A history of our funded research in perovskites includes the following: